karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 ---

 The first step is to configure the AzureAD Provider.
-To authenticate against my AAD I'm going to create a new Application and a Service Principal and use its client id and client secret.
+To authenticate against my AAD I'm going to create a new Application and a Service Principal and use its client id and a client secret.
 There are other options available to authenticate against the AAD using the provider, you can read it here :https://www.terraform.io/docs/providers/azuread/guides/service_principal_client_secret.html

-Basically what I need to do is to create a _"master app"_ in my AAD, a "master app" is nothing more than an app with permissions to create another apps.
-Here is a detailed walkthrought about how to do it: https://www.terraform.io/docs/providers/azuread/guides/service_principal_configuration.html
+Basically what I'm going to do is create a _"master app"_ in my AAD, a "master app" is nothing more than an app with permissions to create another apps.
+Here is a detailed walkthrough about how to do it: https://www.terraform.io/docs/providers/azuread/guides/service_principal_configuration.html

 The first weird thing that you're going to find while creating the "master app" is the fact that the provider uses the **Legacy Azure Active Directory API (Azure Active Directory Graph)** instead of the newer MS Graph API.
 That's a bad sign to begin with, it means that all the most recent features probably are not doable with the provider.
-But let's going forward, that's the final look after registering in AAD the master app and giving it the proper permissions:
+But let's going forward, that's the final look after registering in my AAD the master app and giving it the proper permissions:

 ![master-app-config](/img/tf-aad-master-app.png)

-Now we can configure the Terraform provider using the master app client_id and client_secret
+Now we can configure the Terraform provider using the master app client_id and client_secret.

 ```yaml